 6 strawberries – sliced vertically

 ½ cup of raspberries

-Whisk together yolks and Sukrin Monk Fruit in a heat-proof bowl.
+Whisk together yolks and Sukrin Bake in a heat-proof bowl.

 Place over a saucepan of barely simmering water and whisk until the mixture is lighter in color and slightly thickened.
 Remove from heat and let cool slightly.

 Place the mascarpone and vanilla extract in a stand mixer bowl and beat until combined.